Earl is proud and Earl is great, but Earl is also delusional if he thinks holding out is winning strategy

 Unless, of course, it’s brilliant.

-Remember, Thomas also sought out Cowboys coach Jason Garrett after a win Dallas last December, urging him to “come get me.”
-Earl’s discontent with the Seahawks and childhood dream of wearing a star on his helmet may also be driving this holdout.
+Remember, Thomas also sought out Cowboys coach Jason Garrett after a win over Dallas last December, urging him to “come get me.”
+Earl’s discontent with the Seahawks and his childhood dream of wearing a star on his helmet may also be driving this holdout.

 Malcontents often get the trades they’re looking for regardless of their worth.
 Kyrie Irving can tell you that first-hand.
 Earl sitting on his rear may become the pain in the rear that prompts the Seahawks to deal him.